dodopizza/aspnet-session-cosmosdb/README.md

 * GC friendly, making use of RecyclableMemoryStreams
 * Simpler code

-Last but not least comes the fact that it does not have known issues (right yet).

 ## Motivation

 ASP.NET Session State for Mvc applications requires a reliable locking mechanism.